0xJoeMartin/f5-waap/ati-lab/lab1.rst

  .. image:: ../_static/agility-udf-ui_2.png

- Right-click anywhere on the JuiceShaop webpage and select 'View Page Source'.
+ Right-click anywhere on the JuiceShop webpage and select 'View Page Source'.
- On line 3 of the HTML code for this page, immediately following the opening ``<head>`` tag you should see the ``<script>`` tag injected by the iApp.
+ On line 3 of the HTML code for this page, immediately following the opening ``<head>`` tag, you should see the ``<script>`` tag injected by the iApp.

  .. image:: ../_static/ati-js-pagesource.png